tyhouch/tylerhouchin-dot-com/content/blogs/the-day-ai-got-the-cheapest-again.md

 ![DeepSeek R1 Benchmarks](/images/blogs/the-day-ai-got-the-cheapest-again/benchmarks.jpg)
 *DeepSeek R1's performance benchmarks compared to leading models.
 AIME tests advanced mathematical reasoning, MATH-500 evaluates complex mathematical problem-solving, GPQA Diamond measures general knowledge and reasoning, LiveCode Bench tests coding ability, and CodeForces rates algorithmic problem-solving skills.*

 Their R1 model, performing on par with today's state-of-the-art systems, signals another step in AI's march toward accessibility (though in AI world, nobody can stay at the top of a leaderboard for long - and that's a very very good thing).
+Also, the news about a high performing model from DeepSeek being trained for cheap was announced [last month](https://github.com/deepseek-ai/DeepSeek-V3/tree/main).
+R1 made it to the headlines though.

 But there's something interesting happening beneath the surface here.